jorg3roch4/MediateX/docs/07-streaming.md

 # Streaming Requests

-MediateX supports streaming responses using `IAsyncEnumerable<T>`, allowing you to process and return data incrementally rather than waiting for the entire result set.
-This is ideal for large datasets, real-time data, or progressive processing scenarios.
+MediateX supports streaming responses using `IAsyncEnumerable<T>`.
+Instead of returning all data at once, you can yield items as they become available.
+Useful for large datasets, real-time data, or progressive loading.

 ---